Pioneers in artificial intelligence win the Nobel Prize in physics

 Hinton predicted that AI will end up having a “huge influence” on civilization, bringing improvements in productivity and health care.

-“It would be comparable with the Industrial Revolution,” he said in the open call with reporters and the officials from the Royal Swedish Academy of Sciences.
+“It would be comparable with the Industrial Revolution,” he said in an open call with reporters and the officials from the Royal Swedish Academy of Sciences.

 “Instead of exceeding people in physical strength, it’s going to exceed people in intellectual ability.
 We have no experience of what it’s like to have things smarter than us.
 And it’s going to be wonderful in many respects,” Hinton said.
 “But we also have to worry about a number of possible bad consequences, particularly the threat of these things getting out of control.”